DavidHuie/retries/README.md

 ## Example

-Without any arguments, the retrier uses the default strategy of using exponential back-off, three retries, and retrying on all errors.
+Without any arguments, the retrier uses the default strategy of using exponential back-off, four retries, and retrying on all errors.

 ```go
 myFunc := func() error {